IPv6: Configuration Guides

 Your Work from Home setup to access your workplace may simply not work

-Enter IPv6: it allows for WAY more addresses, without the stopgaps.
+Enter IPv6: it allows for WAY more addresses, without any of the drawbacks.
 It's designed to work alongside IPv4, eventually allowing for IPv4 to fade into legacy support.

 So what does that mean for you?

-It's simple: enable IPv6 on your modem/router, and everything else will just work.
+It's simple: enable IPv6 on your modem/router, and everything else will continue to work.

 How to configure IPv6